ldeso/hugo-flex/README.md

 ## Configuration

-Any part of the default theme configuration can be copied to the [site configuration](https://gohugo.io/getting-started/configuration/) to be modified:
+Any part of the default theme configuration can be copied to the [site configuration](https://gohugo.io/getting-started/configuration/) to be modified.
+The default theme configuration is:

 ```yaml
 params: